rouson/cuf23-tutorial/README.md

 caf -o heat heat-conduction.f90 cafrun -n 2 ./heat
 ```
-or similarly for the other two programs and where you may replace `2` in the
-above line with the desired number of images.
+where you may replace `2` in the above line with the desired number of images.

 ### Parallel execution with the Intel `ifx` compiler
 With the Intel `ifx` Fortran compiler installed,